webdriverio/webdriverio/website/docs/Options.md

 Maximum number of total parallel running workers.

-Note that it may be a number as high as `100`, when the tests are being performed on some external vendoors such as Sauce Labs's machines.
+Note that it may be a number as high as `100`, when the tests are being performed on some external vendors such as Sauce Labs's machines.
 There, the tests are not tested on a single machine, but rather, on multiple VMs.
 If the tests are to be run on a local development machine, use a number that is more reasonable, such as `3`, `4`, or `5`.
 Essentially, this is the number of